AdobeDocs/analytics-platform.en/help/getting-started/landing.md

   * **[!UICONTROL Visit YouTube]:** View the full Analysis Workspace YouTube playlist.
   * [!UICONTROL **Visit Experience League**]: View the full suite of Customer Journey Analytics documentation on Experience League.
 * **Fundamentals for new users:** The [!UICONTROL Learning Workspace Fundamentals] tour is recommended for new users.
 This tour takes you directly to Workspace and walks you through the most common actions.
 This tour can also be relaunched any time in Workspace via the tooltip from the [Freeform panel](/help/analysis-workspace/c-panels/freeform-panel.md) or [Blank panel](/help/analysis-workspace/c-panels/blank-panel.md) header.

+### Upgrade to Customer Journey Analytics

+To access information about upgrading to Customer Journey Analytics:

+1. Select the [!UICONTROL **Workspace**] tab.

+1. In the [!UICONTROL **Learning**] section in the left rail, select [!UICONTROL **Upgrade to Customer Journey Analytics**].

+  This page is intended for customers who have not yet fully upgraded from Adobe Analytics to Customer Journey Analytics.
+It provides a questionnaire that results in dynamically generated upgrade steps for your organization's unique circumstances.

+  For more information, see [Dynamically generate upgrade steps for your organization](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md#dynamically-generate-upgrade-steps-for-your-organization) in [Upgrade from Adobe Analytics to Customer Journey Analytics](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md).

 ## Preferred landing page